Data Center Maintenance Checklist & Guide

 - Inefficient cooling layouts

-As demand grows, many facilities are also exploring advanced approaches such as liquid cooling data center solutions to improve efficiency and handle higher-density loads.
+As demand grows, many facilities are also exploring advanced approaches such as liquid cooling to improve efficiency and support higher-density environments.

-In one data centre, thermal inspections revealed airflow imbalances and recirculation issues.
-Addressing these improved cooling performance and reduced thermal risk across the facility.
+Thermal inspections can reveal airflow imbalances and recirculation issues.
+Addressing these improves cooling performance and reduces thermal risk across the facility.

 🔊 Advanced Fault Detection

 Not all faults generate heat.
-Some issues require additional diagnostic tools.
+Many critical issues develop silently and require advanced diagnostic tools beyond thermal imaging.

 - Electrical arcing and partial discharge